 Make safety a priority.
 While we take every measure to prevent problems and reduce risks for every customer, there are inherent dangers associated with electricity.

 Always call before you dig.
 There may be utility lines under the ground that you are not aware of.

 Pepco has electric lines in many streets throughout the region.
 There may be an electric line in front of your property if you live in Pepco's service territory.
 For this reason, you should be aware of what lines are underground.

-The law requires 2 business days notice before you dig anywhere in the District of Columbia.
+The law requires 2 business days notice before you dig anywhere in the District of Columbia or Maryland.
 Miss Utility will notify all member utilities of your plan to dig.
 The utilities will then mark out the underground facilities.

 Ensure all electrical equipment is in good working order.

 Keep all electrical cords in good condition.
 Don't run them under rugs or furniture and never staple or nail them in place.